Tomas4python/media_sql/README.md

 ### 1. Menu for Scraping Commands:
-- **Shallow Scrape Epika/Mediateka:** Scrapes a list of movies from the first or search page and saves it to a temporary CSV file.
+- **Shallow Scrape Epika/Mediateka:** Scrapes a list of movies from the first or search page and saves it to a temporary CSV file (**temp/** directory).
 - **Deep Scrape Epika/Mediateka:** Uses the CSV file to scrape detailed information from individual movie pages and stores it in a SQLite3 database.
 The CSV file is removed after successful deep scrape.
 - *Note:* Shallow and deep scrapes shall be performed independently.
 Deep scrape will be performed if CSV file is created by shallow scrape.
-You can manually delete or temporarily rename the CSV files or databases as needed - they will be created if not found.
+You can manually delete or temporarily rename the CSV files or databases as needed - they will be created if not found (**temp/** directory).
 Deep scraping adds to database only new movies by checking URLs against the database.
 In demo mode the app works with separate demo databases.

    ![Menu Screenshot](images/menu.png)